latticexyz/mud/.changeset/tame-lemons-play.md

 Templates and examples now use MUD's new sync packages, all built on top of [viem](https://viem.sh/).
 This greatly speeds up and stabilizes our networking code and improves types throughout.

+These new sync packages come with support for our `recs` package, including `encodeEntity` and `decodeEntity` utilities for composite keys.

+If you're using `store-cache` and `useRow`/`useRows`, you should wait to upgrade until we have a suitable replacement for those libraries.
+We're working on a [sql.js](https://github.com/sql-js/sql.js/)-powered sync module that will replace `store-cache`.

-## Migrate existing apps to new sync packages
+## Migrate existing RECS apps to new sync packages

-As you migrate, you may find some features removed or not included by default.
+As you migrate, you may find some features replaced, removed, or not included by default.
 Please [open an issue](https://github.com/latticexyz/mud/issues/new) and let us know if we missed anything.

 1. Add `@latticexyz/store-sync` package to your app's `client` package and make sure `viem` is pinned to version `1.3.1` (otherwise you may get type errors)